 Scholarship assistance is only available for domestic transfer students (see below).
 Private loans are available for international transfer students.
 Most of the lenders require a co-signer who is a U.S. citizen.
-If admitted to the university, international students must document the available funding for their education by submitting the Certification of Finances Form and Bank Statement at that time.
-These students will not be able to enroll in the university without submitting the supplemental materials.
+International transfer applicants must document the available funding for their education by submitting the Certification of Finances Form by the application deadline.
+Without this form, an international transfer application will be considered incomplete and we will be unable to review it for admission.

 Hopkins credit policies

 To be eligible for transfer credit, an approved course must be taken for a grade at an approved college and completed with a grade of C or better.
 Ungraded or pass/fail courses taken prior to matriculation, if approved, may receive credit if the host school states in writing that the mark represents a grade of C or better.
 Credit for approved courses taken at a community college (an institution that issues primarily two-year degrees) will be transferred only if taken prior to matriculation at Johns Hopkins.
 A maximum of 6 credits may be granted for courses which are in curriculum areas not covered by the programs of the Johns Hopkins School of Arts and Sciences and the School of Engineering.